watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

 ## Analytics

-Analytics gathered during a beta program are often used to gauge if a launch experience will be on track to meeting it's goals.
+Analytics gathered during a beta program are often used to gauge if a launch experience will be on track to meeting its goals.
 For instance, many common Roblox experiences have specific goals for retention, monetization, and session time.

 ### Tracking Analytics

 Roblox provides a variety of built-in analytics using the [Analytics Dashboard](../../production/analytics/analytics-dashboard.md).
 Developers are also encouraged to set up
-[custom analytics](../../production/analytics/third-party-analytics.md), which can be implemented through third party services like Microsoft Playfab.
-Custom reporting gives developers more insight into user behavior.
+[custom analytics](../../production/analytics/third-party-analytics.md), which can be implemented through third-party services like Microsoft Playfab.
+Custom reporting gives developers more insight into user behaviour.

 <table>
 <tbody>